 ‘Never a great chess player’ himself (his words), he met or played chess greats such as Bobby Fischer, Bent Larsen, Walter Browne, Boris Spassky, Viktor Kortchnoi and many others.
 He worked as a second to legendary grandmaster Roman Dzindzichashvili, and coached three talented youngsters to become International Master, one of them his son Raymond.

 This engrossing memoir is rife with stories and anecdotes about dozens of famous and not-so-famous chess players.
+In one of the most remarkable chapters Larry Kaufman reveals that the American woman chess player that inspired Walter Tevis to create the Beth Harmon character of Netflix’s The Queen’s Gambit fame, is his former girlfriend.
 You will learn about neural networks, material values and how being a chess master helps when trading options.
 And find lots of memorable but little-known annotated games.